(2006-2007) SIGNER PROPOSES AMICABLE

 RESOLUTION, GM REJECTS; SIGNER FILES SUIT

-(2006) GM again attempts Signer exit inducement; Signer chronologically-filed documents connect conspiracy dots; Signer contacts GM for appointment to resolve; GM urges against litigation: In both May and July 2006, Jim Gentry again approached me about GM’s desire to buy me out.
+In both May and July 2006, Jim Gentry again approached me about GM’s desire to buy me out.
 In light of GM’s relentless drumbeat, and after suffering seemingly endless abuse from it and GMAC, I decided it was time to resolve the issues.
 From multiple files that had accumulated over the years, such as “Fremont Auto Mall”, “Newark”, “Buick”, “Cadillac”, “Buick/Olds trade”, “MHD”, “Union”, “Warranty Audit”, “IRS Audit”, “GMAC”, etc., I gathered documents and placed them in one master chronological order file.
 Among other things, this master file connected the dots, and thus painted a clear picture in my mind of the conspired acts I describe herein.
-On September 14, 2006, Network Planning Regional Director Ann Blakney returned my call from a voice mail I left the day before.
-Before I even stated the reason for my call, she repeatedly said that my situation is a difficult one, but litigation isn’t the way to handle it.
+On September 13, 2006, I left a voice mail for Network Planning Regional Director Ann Blakney to call me, which she returned the next day.
+As I had known Ms. Blakney in the past when she was in the Cadillac San Francisco Zone Office, we spent some time catching up on the interim years.
+Then, before I even stated the reason for my call, she repeatedly said that my situation is a difficult one, but litigation isn’t the way to handle it.
 Dumbfounded at her unprompted litigation comment, I told her I didn’t say anything about litigation, but that I only called to schedule a meeting with her.

-(2006) GM informs Signer of GM senior management needing more time for review of proposal; Signer files for mediation and initiates financing transfer from GMAC to Wells Fargo: Having not heard from Ms. Blakney the week of December 4, and not having phone calls to her returned, I e-mailed her on December 9.
+Having not heard from Ms. Blakney the week of December 4, and not having phone calls to her returned, I e-mailed her on December 9.
 On December 14 I received an e-mail from the GM Attorney stating that my information was in the hands of senior management, and I would hear back from the team “later in January.”
 On December 15, I responded that I would file for GM mediation, and as a one-time courtesy, would extend my offer to January 24, 2007.
-I also initiated a transfer of my floorplan and mortgage from GMAC to Wells Fargo Bank, which prompted an e-mail from GMAC Area Manager Dan Antonelli, followed by my responding e-mail.
+I subsequently filed for mediation, and initiated a transfer of my floorplan and mortgage from GMAC to Wells Fargo Bank, which prompted an e-mail from GMAC Area Manager Dan Antonelli, followed by my responding e-mail.

-(2007) Signer attorney urges GM to resolve Signer situation; GM senior management rejects Signer proposal: In 2006, I had consulted an attorney regarding GM’s many damaging actions.
+For guidance in my dealing with GM, in 2006, I had consulted an attorney regarding GM’s many damaging actions.
 The attorney was a partner in a highly regarded out-of-state law firm that specialized in dealer-factory issues who, when hearing my story and reviewing the documents, stated, “This is the most egregious situation I have ever seen.”
-The attorney’s statement is especially significant due to the fact that his firm may have seen more dealer-factory disputes than any other law firm in the country.
+The attorney’s statement is especially significant due to the fact that his firm was among the largest dealer-factory dispute law firm in the country.
 Due to GM’s disregard for my December 15 deadline, on January 5, 2007, the attorney sent a GM in-house attorney acquaintance of his an e-mail urging him to take whatever steps necessary to resolve my situation, as if I filed suit, it would be for a higher amount.
 On January 23, 2007, GM’s California outside attorney issued a statement that senior management determined there was no merit to my claims, and declined my proposal.